shockz09/recipe-tutorial-for-newbie-sby-rohit/README.md

  So this is the README of the tutorial of how to create a recipe type of website with HTML!
 YES, HTML FOR NEWBIES!# recipe-tutorial-for-newbie-sby-rohit

+## THIS IS SHIT IK
+JUST FOR FUN LOL